f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>9: Modulation</h3>

-  - FM1: this is Frequency Modulation with approximative demodulation algorithm not using atan2
+  - **FM1**: this is Frequency Modulation with approximative demodulation algorithm not using atan2
-  - FM2: this is Frequency Modulation with less approximative demodulation algorithm still not using atan2
+  - **FM2**: this is Frequency Modulation with less approximative demodulation algorithm still not using atan2
-  - FM3: this is Frequency Modulation with atan2 approximation for phase calculation and then a discrete differentiation is applied
+  - **FM3**: this is Frequency Modulation with atan2 approximation for phase calculation and then a discrete differentiation is applied
-  - AM: this is Amplitude Modulation
+  - **AM**: this is Amplitude Modulation.
+It can be used for vestigial sideband transmissions in conjunction with the asymetrical filter (11, 12, 13)
-  - USB: &#9888; USB demodulation synchronous to the carrier (experimental)
+  - **USB**: &#9888; USB demodulation synchronous to the carrier (experimental)
-  - LSB: &#9888; LSB demodulation synchronous to the carrier (experimental)
+  - **LSB**: &#9888; LSB demodulation synchronous to the carrier (experimental)

 For FM choose the algorithm that best suits your conditions.

 &#9758; only FM3 is accurate with regard to FM deviation (see 10).

+&#9888; in AM modes (also USB and LSB) there is an automatic amplitude scaling so that the video signal fits in the 0.0 to 1.0 range.
+For synchronziation standards other than HSkip (see B.3) it may be difficult for the system to find the appropriate level when the standard changes or the signal power changes abruptly.
+In this case you have to select HSkip (B.3) until the video signal reaches the 0.0 to 1.0 range approximately (use scope tab see C) before returning to the desired standard.

 &#9888; USB and LSB modes are experimental and do not show good results for sample rates greater than 1 MS/s.
 Adjusting the BFO can be picky and unstable.